Scottish League One ins and outs - summer 2014

 Prediction: 6th.
 Ayr will struggle to match last season's fourth place unless they can find a goalscorer.

-In: Kevin McKinlay, defender (Stenhousemuir); Jon Paul McGovern, midfielder (Derry City); Peter Murphy, defender (Celtic Nation); Ryan Donnelly, forward (Albion Rovers); Nicky Devlin, defender (Stenhousemuir).
+In: Craig Beattie, forward (Zebbug Rangers); Kevin McKinlay, defender (Stenhousemuir); Jon Paul McGovern, midfielder (Derry City); Paul Slane, midfielder (Celtic); Peter Murphy, defender (Celtic Nation); Ryan Donnelly, forward (Albion Rovers); Nicky Devlin, defender (Stenhousemuir).

 Out: Michael Moffat, forward (Dunfermline Athletic); Alan Lithgow, defender (Stenhousemuir); Adam Hunter, defender (Arbroath); Anthony Marenghi, midfielder (Stranraer); Craig Malcolm, forward (Stranraer); Jackson Longridge, defender (Stranraer); Kevin Kyle, forward; Gordon Pope, defender.
+Loan: Ryan Nisbet, forward (Cumnock).
 Loan ended: Kyle McAusland, defender (Rangers).

 Key signing: Brechin manager Ray McKinnon will hope that 21-year-old Callum Tapping's Premiership experience with Hearts will add quality to his midfield.

-One that got away: Former Dundee United and Scotland defender Garry Kenneth failed to do enough on his short-term deal at the end of the season to earn a new contract.
+One that got away: Former Dundee United and Scotland defender Garry Kenneth failed to do enough on his short-term deal at the end of the season to earn a new contract and the 27-year-old has joined junior outfit Carnoustie Panmure.

 Last season: 8th